repository-service-tuf/repository-service-tuf/docs/source/devel/design.rst

 Target Files and Target Roles
 =============================

-    * The TUF top Role Targets is a role only for delegation.
+    * The TUF top-level Targets Role is only used for delegation.
 This role does not register target files (artifacts).
     * :ref:`devel/design:PostgreSQL` stores the artifacts (``TargetFiles``) and Targets delegated roles.
     * :ref:`devel/design:Repository Service TUF Worker` manages the